Unique Properties of Flat Minima in Deep Networks: Related Work

 \section{Related Work}

-\paragraph{Notions of width} Many works studied wide minima in neural networks, especially in relation to generalization.
+\paragraph{Notions of sharpness} Many works studied flat minima in neural networks, especially in relation to generalization.
 These minima are thought to represent simple models, which are less expected to overfit.
-However, there is no single definition for minimum width. \citet{hochreiter1997flat} defined it as the size of the connected region around the minimum where the training loss remains low. \citet{chaudhari2019entropy} used local entropy as a measure of width.
-And \citet{keskar2016large} characterized width using the eigenvalues of the Hessian, and proposed an approximation using the maximal loss in an $\epsilon$-neighborhood of the minimum.
-These notions of width were devised with the purpose of correlating with generalization, although \citet{neyshabur2017exploring} and \citet{dinh2017sharp} argued they often do not suffice for predicting the generalization of solutions.
+However, there is no single definition for minimum sharpness. \citet{hochreiter1997flat} defined it as the size of the connected region around the minimum where the training loss remains low. \citet{chaudhari2019entropy} used local entropy as a measure of sharpness.
+And \citet{keskar2016large} characterized sharpness using the eigenvalues of the Hessian, and proposed an approximation using the maximal loss in an $\epsilon$-neighborhood of the minimum.
+These notions of sharpness were devised with the purpose of correlating with generalization, although \citet{neyshabur2017exploring} and \citet{dinh2017sharp} argued they often do not suffice for predicting the generalization of solutions.
 In contrast to these papers, the definition we studied is associated with the stability of the optimizer at the minimum.
 Thus, whether correlated with generalization or not for nonlinear nets, it is most relevant for the solutions found in practice by SGD.

 \paragraph{Balancedness and alignment} We showed that GD and SGD tend to converge to solutions that are balanced and aligned.
 Similar results were studied in different contexts.
 For example, it has been shown that gradient flow maintains the differences between the squared norms of the layers, both in linear networks \cite{arora2018optimization} and in nonlinear models with homogeneous activation functions \cite{du2018algorithmic}.
 Notice, however, that as opposed to our analysis, these results break for GD with a large step size, as the authors indicated in their work.
 Interestingly, while our results apply to linear models trained with a quadratic loss, similar phenomena occur in deep linear networks for binary classification trained with a monotonic loss.
 Specifically, \citet{ji2019gradient} showed that in those cases gradient flow aligns the layers in the sense that the normalized matrices asymptotically equal their rank-$1$ approximations.
 Additionally, they showed that adjacent rank-$1$ approximations have a singular vector in common, where a left singular vector of one layer asymptotically matches a right singular vector of the next.
 Nevertheless, note that networks with vector-valued outputs trained for regression, as we analyzed here, exhibit richer and more complex behaviors than models with scalar outputs trained for binary classification.